-But what is an example of ethical investing you ask?
+But what is an example of ethical investing?

 Clear as your tax returns?

-Don’t stress – If you’re still not sure what ethical investing means, jump down to the end of the article to find out why we should be investing ethically and how to be sure your money is going where you think it is.
+Don’t stress—if you’re still not sure what responsible investing means, jump down to the end of the article to find out why we should be investing ethically and how to be sure your money is going where you think it is.

 EarthFolio’s social investing app offers you two portfolios.

-Either portfolio will mean investment in companies with “best-in-class” environmental, social, and corporate governance performance.
+Either portfolio on the automated investing platform will mean investment in companies with “best-in-class” environmental, social, and corporate governance performance.

 There is a minimum investment of $25,000 and an annual management fee of 0.50%, in addition to an expense ratio fee.

-EarthFolio, the first sustainable robo-advisor, now has more than $100 million in assets.
+EarthFolio, the world’s first sustainable robo-advisor, now has more than $100 million in assets.